libnano/primer3-py/docs/quickstart.md

 ## Requirements

-**Primer3-py** is built and tested on Mac OS X and Linux systems; we do not provide official Windows support.
-Python versions 3.8 - 3.11 are supported.
+**Primer3-py** is built and tested on MacOS, Linux and Windows 64-bit systems; we do not provide official Windows support.
+Python versions 3.8 - 3.11 builds are supported.

 ## Installation